-This essay was originally published here in June 2016, and appears again in celebration of Dr. Brann’s ninetieth birthday.
-It was given as the 2016 Commencement Address to St. John’s Santa Fe campus.
+This essay was originally given as the 2016 Commencement Address to St. John’s College Santa Fe campus.
 It appeared here first in 2016.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics as we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

 * “To ti en einai, “essence.”
 Aristotle, Metaphysics.
 (I bet that no other graduation speech in this country sported a footnote, least of all to Aristotle.)